akb75/akb75.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I graduated from the [University of Pittsburgh][pitt] with a degree in applied math, and am currently at the [University of British Columbia][ubc].
-Currently, I am applying to jobs in data-oriented jobs to gain industry experience.

-My long-term ten year plan is to pursue a PhD to become a climate scientist with the goal of providing information to policy makers to incite actionable change.
+My long-term plan is to become a climate scientist to provide information to policy makers to promote actionable change.

 In this realm, I have many, many interests that only seem to be growing.
 In the past, I was heavily involved in research centered around bioengineering, chemical engineering, and mathematical biology.
 I became interested in climate problems from a [trip](https://akb75.github.io/2022/08/02/huaraz-info.html) to the Cordillera Blanca range in Huaraz, Peru.